 About water for cities and towns

 The department provides strategic leadership in planning, delivering and monitoring strategies and projects to meet these goals for residential, industrial and commercial customers.
+This includes managing the urban water cycle as an integrated system – encompassing water supply, wastewater, stormwater, water sensitive urban design, recycled water and other alternative water sources.

 Water and wastewater services in NSW’s cities and towns, and who is responsible